check-spelling-sandbox/azure-cli/doc/command_guidelines.md

 **AVOID**
 ```
     --parameters-url   URL to a parameters file.
-    --parameters-path  Local path to a parameters fle.
+    --parameters-path  Local path to a parameters file.
 ```

 **PREFERRED**